Fuel

 it can react with the anode.
 "Important issues such as methanol crossover

 have been a problem for polymer membrane fuel cells,” said De Jonghe.
+This

-and slightly lower its voltage, dropping its overall efficiency.
+lower its voltage, dropping its overall efficiency.

 The Livermore prototype’s fuel reforming devices address this by converting